ACH Transfer: What Is It and How Does It Work?

 - ACH transfers are mostly completed in one business day

 - ACH credit transactions are quite often free of charge

 What is an ACH Bank Transfer?

 Here is an example.
-A business wants to pay rent with their checking account at Bank X. To do this, they would initiate an electronic funds transfer (EFT) using the Automated Clearing House network.
+A business wants to pay rent with its checking account at Bank X. To do this, they would initiate an electronic funds transfer (EFT) using the Automated Clearing House network.
 This allows them to send money electronically from one bank account directly into another bank account.
 They can do this without having physical currency pass hands.
-This type of transaction is known as an “ACH Transfer”.
-It's also sometimes referred to as “electronic check conversion."
-The term "automation" refers to the fact that no human labour is involved in processing these transactions.
+This type of transaction is known as an “ACH Transfer.”
+It’s also sometimes referred to as “electronic check conversion.”
+The term “automation” refers to the fact that no human labor is involved in processing these transactions.
 There are also no checks involved.

 Rather than writing out a paper check that must be physically mailed to the business where they want to pay their rent, the company initiates an ACH transfer.
 This transaction takes less time than mailing a check or wiring funds because it is completed electronically.

 There are two types of ACH transfers: Direct deposits and direct payments.
 The difference between these two types of transfers mainly comes down to who initiates the transfer process.